 "The main impetus to keep it going is that not many of those places exist and I wanted this one to stay afloat," Carell told The Patriot Ledger.
 The actor is known to swing by for a visit whenever he's in the area.

-Playing Michael Scott on The Office catapulted Carell to stardom.
-He came within an inch of not getting the role, however.
-When an American adaptation of the British series was shopped to NBC, executive producer Ben Silverman wanted Carell for the role of Dunder Mifflin's hapless boss.
+The role of Michael Scott on The Office catapulted Carell to stardom.
+He almost lost out on the opportunity, however.
+When NBC developed an American adaptation of the British version of The Office, executive producer Ben Silverman wanted Carell for the role of Dunder Mifflin's hapless boss.

 Before things got rolling, the actor accepted a supporting part on a different NBC sitcom called Come to Papa.
-Figuring Carell wasn't available, the producers instead hired Bob Odenkirk to play Michael.
-But then they got word the network wasn't too keen on Welcome to Papa, and the show likely wouldn't last long.
-That turned out to be true, so they gave the role to their original choice.
+The producers instead hired Bob Odenkirk to play Michael as they figured Carell was unavailable.
+However, Come to Papa wasn't successful, so he joined The Office cast instead.

 It Was His Parents' Idea For Him To Become An Actor